Karina Bell: Life

 Karen Gudrun Louise Hansen was born on 26 September 1898 in Hellerup, Denmark.
-Her mother was named Anette Marie Hansen (1865–1928) and her father, Hans Peter Hansen (1856–1932), worked at Tuborg Brewery.
+Her mother was Anette Marie Hansen (1865–1928) and her father, Hans Peter Hansen (1856–1932), worked at the Tuborg Brewery.
 In her early years, she attended Hellerup Kommuneskole and was a student at Emilie Valbom's ballet school.
 She studied under Emma Gad, who gave her the stage name, Karina Bell.

 Bell made her debut in 1919 in the title role of "Tornerose" at Det Ny Teater.
-That same year, she began production on Carl Theodor Dreyer's film Leaves from Satan's Book, which premiered in 1921.
+That same year, she began working on Carl Theodor Dreyer's film Leaves from Satan's Book, which premiered in 1921.
 She then acted in a large number of A. W. Sandberg's films, including David Copperfield (1922), Little Dorrit (1924), The Clown (1926), The Last Night (1928), and 5 raske piger (1933).
 She played in other theatrical productions during her career including Frøken Kirkemus at Betty Nansen Teatret.

 On 26 May 1934 she married Knud Parkov (1894–1949), the director of Wiibroes Bryggeri in Helsingør.
-She stopped working as an actress once they were married.
-After he died on 20 January 1949, she took up a position on the board of Wiibroes Brewery, eventually becoming director as her husband had been.
+She retired from acting after their marriage.
+After his death on 20 January 1949, she took up a position on the board of Wiibroes Brewery, eventually becoming its director as her husband had been.
 She died on 5 June 1979 in Helsingør and is buried beside her husband at Ordrup Cemetery.